 If you are invested in the stock market, the always nagging question is: When is the right time to get out of the Market?
 When do I sell?
 How much additional risk makes it all worthwhile?

 Most of us have no idea.
-If we’ve suffered losses, they are reluctant to “get out” of the market until they have at least waited long enough for a chance to get back up to the same amount they had before.
+If we’ve suffered losses, we are reluctant to “get out” of the market until we have at least waited long enough for a chance to get back up to the same amount we had before.
 But what happens if our losses are not recaptured?
 How much exposure to loss is enough?

 The dilemma is what do when you suffer additional losses?
 If money is important to you and you face exposure to loss, how much patience does it require to continue in a hold position?
 Many folks might think about a loss of 20% in one quarter, and the next quarter you gain 20%, you are still behind.
 You would have to have a 25% gain just to be even.
 Consider the math.